craftvscruft/mender.ai/blog/2023-09-24-llms-cant-code.md

 The [Cursor](https://www.cursor.sh) editor has also made progress creating a more ergonomic integration than other assistants.

-## 2. The Deeper Problem
+## The Deeper Problem

 This is controversial, I actually believe **LLMs can't code**.

 Coding is not a single task.
 It's a big bag of different types of cognitive tasks.
-Some parts are, we might say, language-oriented tasks that map very well to an LLM's strengths.
+Some parts are, we might say, language-oriented and map very well to an LLM's strengths.

 ### LLM-Easy

 Language models suggest pretty good variable names.
 They can identify code smells.
 They can lookup many (mostly real) libraries that relate semantically to our questions.
-These are examples of well-trodden NLP (Natural Language Processing) tasks and we could consider them "LLM-Easy".
+These are examples of well-trodden NLP (Natural Language Processing) tasks that we could label "LLM-Easy".

 * Summarization
 * Classification
 * Semantic Search
+* ...

 ### LLM-Hard